✔ No account fees or minimums ✔ Up to 4.20% APY

 • Deposit funds.
 Some banks require a minimum initial deposit, so you may need to make that deposit to open the account.

 • Create login information.
-If the growth savings account is set up through an online bank, it will be necessary to create login information such as a username and password for the online account.
-Be sure to create a complex password with at least one capital letter, numbers, and symbols.
+To set up your online account, you’ll need to create login information such as a username and password.
+Be sure to create a unique and complex password with at least one capital letter, number, and symbol.

 While there may be another step or two in some situations, that’s how to open a bank account.